We ensure that Police Scotland and the Scottish Police Authority (SPA) have suitable systems in place for handling complaints.

 If a member of the public brings a criminal allegation about the police to our attention and COPFS has not already dealt with it, we will refer the allegation to COPFS.

-When we issue our report, we ask the relevant police personel to inform the relevant officer(s) or staff members of our findings.
+When we issue our report, we ask the relevant police personnel to inform the relevant officer(s) or staff members of our findings.